IgniteUI/igniteui-docfx/kr/components/charts/features/chart-axis-gridlines.md

 All Ignite UI for Angular charts include built-in capability to modify appearance of axis lines as well as frequency of major/minor gridlines and tickmarks that are rendered on the X-Axis and Y-Axis.

+> \[!Note]
-> NOTE: the following examples can be applied to [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html) as well as [`IgxFinancialChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxfinancialchartcomponent.html) controls.
+> The following examples can be applied to [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html) as well as [`IgxFinancialChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxfinancialchartcomponent.html) controls.

 Axis major gridlines are long lines that extend horizontally along the Y-Axis or vertically along the X-Axis from locations of axis labels, and they render through the plot area of the chart.
 Axis minor gridlines are lines that render between axis major gridlines.